 - Males have reduced aggression and mounting behavior.

-When to Schedule Your Cat or Dog’s Spay and Neuter Surgery
+When to Schedule Your Cat and Dog’s Neuter or Spay Surgery

 Generally, the timeline for a spay or neuter surgery is at about 6 months of age.
 However, factors such as your pet’s breed, size and species all play a role in determining the best time for a spay or neuter surgery.
-If you have any questions or wish to discuss your pet’s options further, please call and schedule an appointment!
+If you have any questions or wish to discuss your pet’s options further, please call us at (540) 562-4596 or fill out our online form to schedule an appointment!